j33433/MPowerTCX/README.md

 # MPowerTCX
-Use Schwinn MPower Echelon2 spin bike data with Strava, GoldenCheetah and other apps.
+Share Schwinn A.C. indoor cycle data with Strava, GoldenCheetah and other apps

 ![Schwinn MPower Console](docs/components.png)

 ## What it Does
-This python script converts the CSV data produced by MPower consoles to TCX format.
+This python script converts the CSV data produced by MPower Echelon2 consoles to TCX format

 The TCX file can then be uploaded to Strava, imported into GoldenCheetah or used with any number of other applications that support TCX